Cyvid7-Darus10/financial-discord-bot/README.md

 # Discord Bot (Nisa.ai Internal Project)

 Welcome to Nisa.ai's internal Discord bot project.
-This bot, built using TypeScript, seamlessly integrates with OpenAI's GPT-4 model to facilitate engaging and interactive conversations within our Discord server.
+This bot, built using TypeScript, not only facilitates engaging interactions via OpenAI's GPT-4 model within our Discord server but also integrates with Plaid for advanced financial functionalities.

 ## 🌟 Features

 -   **OpenAI Integration**: Leverage the advanced capabilities of OpenAI's GPT-4 model to engage and interact with users on our Discord server.

+-   **Plaid Integration**: Our bot intelligently integrates with Plaid to offer financial insights, fetch transactions, check account balances, and more, all driven by user input.

+-   **Intelligent API Decisions**: Through the integration of OpenAI, our bot is able to derive what Plaid API should be called based on the nuances of user input.
+It ensures relevant responses and actions are made to fit user inquiries.

 -   **TypeScript Powered**: Experience enhanced type safety leading to robust code and a superior developer experience.

 -   **Scalable Architecture**: Our bot is designed with the future in mind.
 Expand and add more features with ease as our needs evolve.

 -   **Permission System**: Introducing a versatile permission system!
 Now, create commands that are only accessible based on custom permissions you set.

--   **Developer Exclusive Commands**: Want to restrict certain commands to the developer team?
+-   **Developer Exclusive Commands**: Restrict certain commands to the developer team.
 With our new feature, you can design commands exclusively for developers.

--   **Disable Commands**: Have commands you no longer want active?
-You can now easily disable any command to prevent its usage, offering you greater control over the bot's functionalities.
+-   **Disable Commands**: Easily disable any command to prevent its usage, offering you greater control over the bot's functionalities.

 ## 🚀 Getting Started